Sibyl-XinpengLi/SQL-eCommerceDataAnalysis/README.md

 # PortfolioProjects---MySQL
-In this project, I analyse the marketing and sales data abstracted from a simulative database of an eCommerce company "Maven Fuzzy factory".
+In this project, I analyse the marketing and sales data abstracted from the database of an simulative eCommerce company "Maven Fuzzy factory".
 Help grow the company's business and analyze performance using advanced SQL.

 Key analytics perspectives:
 - Traffic Analysis & Optimization